chbailly/SmartCrop/README.md

 + need the qimage2ndarray package(https://pypi.org/project/qimage2ndarray)
 download zip file: https://github.com/hmeine/qimage2ndarray/archive/release-1.8.2.zip

-Copy the directory qimage2ndarray from the zip in the installation directory
+Simply copy the directory qimage2ndarray from the zip in the installation directory

-So you should have these files installed: crop.py smart_crop.py qimage2ndarray/__init__.py
+At the end, you should have these files installed: crop.py smart_crop.py qimage2ndarray/__init__.py